searke/TemplateTesting/README.md

     myAssertions =
 	 expandAllCombinations[enumeratedVals][myAssertionTemplate]
 ```
 This generates the list of testingAssertions we wanted.
-The magic part of this is the string "a\_DayOfWeek". expandAllCombinations takes "a\_DayOfWeek" and replaces all instances of "a\_DayOfWeek" with a particular value from "DayOfWeek" in
+The magic part of this is the string "a\_DayOfWeek".
+This intentionally looks similar to the Wolfram Languae's pattern matching syntax. expandAllCombinations takes "a\_DayOfWeek" and replaces all instances of "a\_DayOfWeek" with a particular value from "DayOfWeek" in
 enumeratedVals.
 The use of "a" before the underscore is not special.
 We
 could have used anythings else.
 We could have used both "a\_DayOfWeek"
 and "b\_DayOfWeek".
 All instances of "a\_DayofWeek would have been
 replaced with the same day of the week, but all instances of
 "b\_DayOfWeek" would have been replaced separately.
-This deliberately mimics how how pattern matching works in the Wolfram Language.

-For example, suppose we want to test WolframAlpha with the WolframAlpha function.
+For example, suppose we want to test the WolframAlpha function.
 It should always return a Quantity expression for input like: "Days between Monday and Tuesday".
 But we want to run this test for all possible combinations of
 days of the week:
 ```Mathematica
     enumeratedVals =